 Windows and Doors

 Windows and doors should not allow for the build-up of dirt and should be simple to keep clean.
-They should also be disinfected on a regular basis.
+They should also be disinfected regularly.

 Removable insect screens should also be fitted to doors and windows to keep out contaminants.

-The ceiling above your workspace also needs to be well-kept, with no flaking plaster or paint.
+The ceiling above your workspace must also be well-kept, with no flaking plaster or paint.
 There should be no mold or condensation build-up, and it should be kept clean.